How is an Appeal Filed?

 Subject lines for email filings should include: (a) case name; (b) case number (if a new appeal, write "New Appeal"); and (c) the phrase “Electronic Filing.”
 Example: “Doe v.
 Department (New Appeal) (Electronic Filing).”

 As with any filing, you must serve the other side with a copy of the appeal, motion, or other filing.

-As with any filing, it must be signed.
+As with any filing, the attached filing shall be signed.
 This can be done by signing the document and scanning the document with the signature.
 This can also be done by writing or typing “/s/" followed by the filer's name on the signature block, so long as the person filing the document signs a paper form of the document and makes that form available for situations where a judge might seek verification of the signature.

-Upon its receipt of a filing attached to an email, the Board will send you an email stating “Received.”
-That email will be your proof of filing the appeal, motion, or other filing.
+Upon its receipt of a filing via email, the Board will send the filing party an email stating “Received.”
+That email will be the proof of filing the appeal, motion, or other filing.

-Filing deadlines will still be enforced and filing dates will be confirmed based on the date and time of the submission.
+Filing deadlines are enforced and filing dates will be confirmed based on the date and time of the submission.
 In the event a filing by email is received outside of the Board’s normal business hours (8 a.m. to 5:00 p.m., Monday through Friday), it will be considered to have been filed on the next business day.

 If you have any questions, please call Andrea Woods at 303-866-5002.